aws-samples/config-resource-compliance-dashboard/documentation/delete_partitions.md

 # Delete AWS Glue/Athena partitions belonging to an AWS account

+Use this guide afre the deployment of the AWS Config Resource Compliance Dashboard if you do not want AWS Config files for a specific account to be indexted and displayed on the dashboard.

 ## Stop creating partitions for AWS Config files belonging to an AWS account

-Use this guide if you do not want AWS Config files for a specific account to be indexted and displayed on the dashboard.
+First, you have to modify the partitioning logic to exclude the AWS account(s) that you do not want to be displayed on the dashboard.

 ### Modify the Lambda Partitioner to exclude the account
 1. Open the CRCD Lambda Partitioner function in the AWS Lambda console (same AWS account and Region where you deployed the dashboard resources).
 1. Go to **Configuration**, **Environment variables**, click **Edit**.
-1. Add a new environment variable.
+1. Add a new environment variable:
    - **Key**: `EXCLUDED_ACCOUNTS`
    - **Value**: a comma-separated list of the account IDs you want to exclude, e.g. `111111111111,222222222222`
 1. Go to the **Code** tab to add the exclusion logic.
-   1. Find this part of the code
+   1. Find this part of the code:
       ```
       accountid = match.groupdict()['account_id']
       region = match.groupdict()['region']